Daphne odora

+It grows best in fertile, slightly acid, peaty, well-drained soils.
+It grows in full sun or partial shade, and is hardy to -10 C, possibly lower.

 Plants are not long lived, usually lasting eight to ten years.
 Daphne generally do not react well to root disturbance, and may transplant badly.
 D. odora is also susceptible to virus infection, which causes leaf mottling.

-All parts of the plant are poisonous to humans and a range of domestic animals and some people experience dermatitis from contact with the sap.
+All parts of the plant are poisonous to humans and to a range of domestic animals.
+Some people experience dermatitis from contact with the sap.

-Daphne odora is propagated by semi-ripe cuttings in summer.
+Daphne odora may be propagated by semi-ripe cuttings in summer.